diazms04/BLOGAPP-DJANGO/README.md

 # BLOG
-This blog was built with python, django and bootstrap
+This blog was built with python, django and bootstrap.

 # On the main page are all the posts and the navigation bar to add new posts: